 Long Island forecast: Sunday starts dry, cooler week

-Long Islanders, weighted down by days of high heat and humidity, will see a drop in both Sunday with highs in the low 80s and dry and comfortable conditions continuing through Thursday, according to the National Weather Service.
+Long Islanders weighted down by days of high heat and humidity will see a drop in both Sunday, with highs in the low 80s and dry and comfortable conditions continuing at least through Thursday, according to the National Weather Service.

 The relief from several days of 90-plus days came in the form of a cold front that produced thunderstorms across the area Saturday night and caused a shift in wind direction, the weather service said.

-“The winds have been pretty much out of the south or southwest, which was ushering in warm and humid temperatures and conditions,” said NWS meteorologist Matthew Wunsch.
+“The winds have been pretty much out of the south or southwest, which was ushering in warm and humid temperatures and conditions,” said National Weather Service meteorologist Matthew Wunsch.
 “But behind the thunderstorm last night we have a northwest flow that's bringing in a drier and a cooler air mass.”

+The high Sunday will top out about 79 degrees, the weather service said.
+The low Sunday night will dip to 64 with partly cloudy skies, according to the weather service.

 “It should be pretty moderate through the week,” Wunsch said.